somedatapacket/docs.humio.com/content/guides/bro.md

 You can replace the parameters in the file or set them as ENV parameters when starting Filebeat.
 You can [create an ingest token following the instructions here]({{< ref "ingest-tokens.md" >}}).

-Note that in the filebeat configuration we specify that Humio should use the built-in parser `bro-json` to parse the data in with:
+Note that in the filebeat configuration we specify that Humio should use the built-in parser `bro-json` to parse the data with:

 ```yaml
   fields: